datamole-ai/pysparkdt/README.md

 At the beginning of your test method call `reinit_local_metastore` function from the testing package to initialize the metastore with the tables from your json folder (`JSON_TABLES_DIR`).
+You can also choose to enable or disable deletion vectors for Delta tables (default: enabled).
 If the method is called while the metastore already exists, it will delete all the existing tables before initializing the new ones.

 *Alternatively, you can call this method only once per testing module, but then individual testing methods might affect each other by modifying